 For literal years.

 I would usually begin hunting for this glitch when I was working on a GUI task.
-I do most of my GUI layout work in an environment which has this same digital background, and so when I’ve been staring at it for long periods of time I’m more likely to see the glitch a lot more frequently.
+I do most of my GUI layout work in a test environment which uses this same ‘digital’ background, and so when I’ve been staring at it for long periods of time I’m more likely to see the glitch a lot more frequently.

-Even so, I’d still only usually be seeing the glitch perhaps once or twice per day.
+Even so, I’d still only see the glitch perhaps once or twice per day.
 But every once in a while, I’d see the glitch three or four times in just a few seconds.
 And when that happened, it would invariably trigger me.

 This happened at the start of this week.
 And so once again, I set out with my little obsession, striving to find where the glitch was coming from.

-And for the first time, I found its source.
+And for the first time, I actually found its source.